brainstormforce/header-footer-elementor/readme.txt

 2. Select the template type to be used for header or footer.
 3. The template will be used throughout the site as header / footer.

-= Features of Beaver Builder Header Footer =
+= Features of Header Footer Elementor =

 - Create attractive pages and templates that can be displayed as a Header or Footer.
 - Lets you use a fully customized header or footer across the website.